MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/review-macros.md

 ## Macro run reports

-Macro runs are logged in the [msdyn_macrosession](../develop/reference/entities/msdyn_macrosession.md) table.
+Macro runs are logged in the [Macro Run History (msdyn_macrosession)](../../developer/entities/msdyn_macrosession.md) table.
 You can use this table to create reports that capture metrics such as macro usage in a given time frame or success and failure rate.